wazuh/wazuh-documentation/source/installation_guide/installing-agents/packages-installation/wazuh_agent_deb.rst

 	apt-get update
 	apt-get install wazuh-agent

-Once the process is completed, you can check the state with
+Once the process is complete, you can check the state with

 		a) For Systemd::